herrherrmann/omnivore-list-popup/README.md

 ## Releasing

-Create an archive for a release in the extension stores:
+**Firefox:**

+1. Run `npm run prepare-manifest -- -firefox` to create the Firefox-specific `manifest.json`.
-1. Run `npm run create-release` to generate the output files and create the extension archives.
+2. Run `npm run create-release` to generate the output files and create the extension archives.
-2. Upload the archives on https://addons.mozilla.org/developers/addon/omnivore-list-popup/
+3. Upload the archives on https://addons.mozilla.org/developers/addon/omnivore-list-popup/

+**Chrome:**

+1. Run `npm run prepare-manifest -- -chrome` to create the Chrome-specific `manifest.json` (Manifest v3).
+2. Run `npm run create-release` to generate the output files and create the extension archives.
 3. Upload the archives on https://chrome.google.com/webstore/devconsole

 ## Contributing